Boussau/boussau.github.io/tutorials/TP1_JukesCantorHumanChimp/index.md

 {:.subsubsection}

-Consider the last line in the code show above:
+Our model is now complete, and we capture it as a whole:
 ```
 mymodel = model(T)
 ```
-With this instruction, the entire model will be captured by the RevBayes by searching for all stochastic and deterministic model variables that are interconnected, directly or indirectly, to T. Here, $q$ depends on $T$, and $k$ has a distribution that depends on $q$, so these three model variables, $T$, $q$, and $k$, will be captured in 'mymodel'.
+With this instruction, the entire model will be captured by RevBayes by searching for all stochastic and deterministic model variables that are interconnected, directly or indirectly, to T. Here, $q$ depends on $T$, and $k$ has a distribution that depends on $q$, so these three model variables, $T$, $q$, and $k$, will be captured in 'mymodel'.

-Once the model is defined and conditioned (as done above), we should still specify how we want to 'move' the free random variables of the model.
+Next, we need to specify how we want to 'move' the free random variables of the model.
 Here, we have clamped $k$, so it cannot move.
 As for $q$, it is not a random variable.
 On the other hand, $T$ is a random variable, and it is not clamped: it is in fact the variable that we want to estimate.
 So, this variable should be allowed to 'move' during the MCMC.
 Here, we used a 'sliding' move:

 ```